Beginner Coffee Brewing Methods Compared

 • Easiest overall: Drip coffee or French press

-• Best balance of ease and control: AeroPress
+• Best balance of ease and flexibility: AeroPress

-• Do I enjoy hands-on steps or prefer simplicity?
+• Do I enjoy hands-on brewing and precision?
+(Pour-over.)

 There’s no wrong answer.
-Your preferences matter more than recommendations.
+Your routine matters more than recommendations.

 Many beginners worry about choosing the “right” method from the start.